 Whether you speak little or no English or speak English well, JCCC offers a course at your level.
-ESL courses are available for permanent Kansas residents 16 years of age or older who are not otherwise enrolled in school.
+ESL courses are available for Kansas residents 16 years of age or older who are not otherwise enrolled in school.
 Instructional fees will be assessed for nonresidents and those holding visas.
 Class size is limited.
 Registration and course placement testing are required.
-Courses include ESL level 1 through level 6, conversational English, pronunciation improvement, business English and citizenship preparation.
+Courses include ESL level 1 through level 3, conversational English, pronunciation improvement, grammar development and workplace applications.
+In addition, customized contract training language services are available for area businesses.
 For more information, contact JCCC's Community Services Division.